 Being a considerate neighbour

 Some of the work required to electrify the railway can be disruptive to local residents and businesses.
-We will make every effort to minimise unnecessary noise when working in communities and we will be writing to our neighbours with details of where and when we will be working.
+We'll make every effort to minimise unnecessary noise when working in communities and we will be writing to our neighbours with details of where and when we will be working.

 We will also be holding information events at various locations along the route, giving our neighbours the opportunity to meet our project team and to find out about the next phase of work.
 Keep an eye out for details of future events, which will be published here.